 Simple Landscaping Ideas Anyone Can Try

-These simple ideas are beautiful, fun, and can be implemented by the whole family.
-Make a family day of doing the upgrade or get a little me time while out back.
+These simple landscaping ideas are beautiful, fun, and can be implemented by the whole family.
+Make a family day of doing the upgrade or get a little me time while outback.

-When you’re planting your garden, one of the easiest ways to cut back on planting time and maintenance work throughout the growing season is going with big numbers for your plants, instead of choosing a whole bunch of plants.
+When you’re planting your garden, one of the easiest ways of simple landscaping ideas to cut back on planting time and maintenance work throughout the growing season is going with big numbers for your plants, instead of choosing a whole bunch of plants.

 For example, if you’re going to grow lupine, plant a large section of these flowers together.
 Then, add another one or two types of flowers with contrasting or complementary colors, also in large groups.